 An effort to construct a medical clinic in a remote village in Ghana, West Africa is close to completion.
-The Ramos Law Firm has supported this medical clinic project since the effort began in 2011.
+Ramos & Law has supported this medical clinic project since the effort began in 2011.

 What we hope to be the last shipment of supplies has reached port in Ghana; providing necessities such as toilets, fixtures and sinks for volunteers to install in the two newly-constructed buildings.
 Nearly 80,000 children die in Ghana each year due to treatable and preventable diseases.
 It is our hope that providing villagers with routine medical care will help the Ghanaian people in this area receive treatment early on for diseases that plague the region, including malaria, hepatitis and typhoid.